Muddit: Liberating Generation Beyond Text-to-Image with a Unified Discrete Diffusion Model: Experiment

 \subsection{Ablation Study and Analysis}

-\textbf{Analysis of the inference timesteps.} As shown in Tab.~\ref{tab:diffusion_timesteps}, increasing the number of diffusion steps generally improves performance, with most metrics plateauing around $T = 32\text{--}50$.
-In particular, GenEval and CIDEr scores improve substantially from $T = 8$ to $T = 32$, though the marginal gains diminish thereafter.
-VQAv2 remains largely stable across timesteps, suggesting that fewer steps suffice for discriminative tasks.
-Overall, a moderate number of steps offers a favorable trade-off between accuracy and efficiency.
+\textbf{Analysis of the inference timesteps.} As shown in Tab.~\ref{tab:diffusion_timesteps}, performance generally improves with more diffusion steps, plateauing around $T = 32$.
+GenEval and CIDEr see large gains from $T = 8$ to $T = 32$, with diminishing returns afterward.
+VQAv2 remains stable across timesteps, indicating that fewer steps suffice for discriminative tasks.
+Overall, a moderate number of steps provides a good balance between accuracy and efficiency.

-\textbf{Analysis of the text loss weight.} As shown in Tab.~\ref{tab:text_loss_weight}, moderate text loss weights (approximately 0.6) yield the best overall performance.
-Both CIDEr and GenEval scores peak near this value, indicating that placing either too little or too much emphasis on text can impair generation quality.
-Notably, VQAv2 performance continues to improve with increased text supervision, but begins to plateau beyond 0.6.
-These observations suggest that while stronger textual guidance benefits discriminative tasks, generative tasks require a balanced integration of visual and textual signals—underscoring the notion that effective multimodal models must not only learn language, but also learn to ground it.
+\textbf{Analysis of the text loss weight.} As shown in Tab.~\ref{tab:text_loss_weight}, moderate text loss weights (around 0.6) yield the best overall performance.
+CIDEr and GenEval peak near this value, suggesting that both insufficient and excessive text weighting can harm generation quality.
+VQAv2 continues to improve with stronger text supervision but begins to plateau beyond 0.6.
+Overall, while discriminative tasks benefit from heavier textual guidance, generative tasks require a balanced mix of visual and textual signals—highlighting the importance of grounding language in multimodal learning.

-\textbf{Analysis of joint training.} ``With joint training" denotes the use of cross-entropy loss on both image token prediction and text token prediction, whereas ``without joint training" refers to applying the loss only on text token prediction.
-As shown in Tab.~\ref{tab:joint_training}, removing joint training results in a dramatic drop in GenEval performance—from 61.6 to 28.3—highlighting a more than two-fold decrease that exceeds any other variation.
-Meanwhile, CIDEr remains nearly unchanged (59.4 → 58.38), suggesting that language quality is preserved, and VQAv2 declines only marginally (69.2 → 67.8), representing a minimal cost relative to the gains in cross-modal alignment.
-This ablation underscores that decoupling the training objectives significantly impairs the model’s ability to integrate vision and language, reinforcing the necessity of unified optimization for multimodal coherence.
+\textbf{Analysis of joint training.} Joint optimization over both text-to-image (T2I) and image-to-text (I2T) objectives is essential.
+As shown in Tab.~\ref{tab:joint_training}, joint training yields the highest GenEval score, outperforming both T2I-only and I2T-only variants.
+Notably, I2T-only causes GenEval to drop sharply from 61.6 to 28.3—more than a twofold decrease—while MS-COCO CIDEr remains nearly unchanged and VQAv2 declines only slightly.
+These results show that separating the objectives severely weakens cross-modal integration, underscoring the need for unified optimization to maintain strong multimodal coherence.